raesian/SeattleLungProject/LabMembers.markdown

                     <h2>Patrick Hong</h2>
                     <h3>Senior</h3>
                     <h3>Public Health (BS)</h3>
-                    <p>Patrick is a junior at the University of Washington studying Public Health for the pre-med route
+                    <p>Patrick is a senior at the University of Washington studying Public Health for the pre-med route
                     and just recently joined Mulligan, Pal, Hwang Labs.
 He spent 11 years playing golf and played one year on the University of Washington Men's Golf team.
 He still enjoys playing golf in his free time but is more focused on studying for medical school.</p>